kubernetes-retired/minibroker/README.md

 *NOTE*: Platform users provisioning service instances will be able to set arbitrary parameters, which can be potentially dangerous, e.g. if setting a high number of replicas.
-To prevent this, it is possible to define override parameters per service using the `overrideChartParams` value.
+To prevent this, it is possible to define override parameters per service in the according fields of the `provisioning` chart value.
 If defined, the user-defined parameters are dropped and the override parameters are used instead.

 ## Installation Options
 * Only Service Catalog Enabled services are included with Minibroker by default,